About SAGE Video

 Many videos also feature leading experts in the field discussing their scholarly work: there are authors of SAGE’s most downloaded journal papers discussing the impact of their research and giving advice to students on how to interpret their findings; plus, there is exclusive SAGE footage of leading speaker sessions from the most recent Psychonomic Society conference in Chicago, featuring work that will be published in the world’s top-ranked journals over the next two years.

-With more than 120 hours of video, the Sociology Collection covers the full spectrum of the Sociology discipline and supports students and researchers at all levels.
+The Sociology Collection covers the full spectrum of the Sociology discipline and supports students and researchers at all levels.
 An array of different video types are available, including multiple hours of In Practice videos that highlight careers and practitioners in the real world; tutorial videos that shed light on hot topics within the field; and case study videos that explore particular research and its impacts on policy.

 Contributors include George Ritzer on Consumption, Akwugo Emejulu on Social Justice and Les Back on Race, Class and Ethnicity.